dmbarbour/wikilon/docs/AwelonLang.md

 Acceleration is a performance assumption for Awelon.

 A runtime will recognize and accelerate common functions.
-The accelerated function may use a hand-optimized or built-in implementations to achieve performance similar to a primitive.
-For example, most runtimes will accelerate the following functions:
+The accelerated implementation may be hand optimized and built into the runtime to achieve performance similar to a primitive.
+For example, many runtimes will accelerate the following functions:

            [A]i == A            (inline)         i = [] w a d
         [B][A]w == [A][B]       (swap)           w = [] b a

-By accelerating these, we can avoid the intermediate introduction and destruction of `[]`.
-And we can conveniently treat `i` and `w` as primitive combinators.
+The runtime must look at the given definitions.
+Upon recognizing `[] b a`, the runtime may link `w` to the acclerated swap implementation.
+Same for `i`.
+In general, recognition of accelerators will be fragile, in the sense that `[] w a d` might be recognized where the equivalent definitions `[] [] b a a d` or `[[]] a a d` are not recognized.
+To mitigate this fragility, runtimes should carefully document recognized accelerators, e.g. by defining a seed dictionary.
+But, assuming it works out, `i` and `w` will effectively have the performance of primitive functions.

-Critically, acceleration of functions extends to *data*, and compact representation thereof.
-Natural numbers, for example, may be represented during computation by simple machine words.
-And accelerated arithmetic functions could then operate directly on the compact natural number representation.
+Critically, acceleration of functions extends also to *Data*, and efficient representations thereof.
+Natural numbers, for example, may be represented by simple machine words.
+Accelerated arithmetic functions could then operate directly on the compact natural number representation.

-Long term, Awelon runtimes should accelerate not just arithmetic, linear algebra, logical data conversions, but also binary and collections processing, and parallel [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks).
-Acceleration of linear algebra could support permit semi-transparent GPGPU parallelism.
-Acceleration of process networks could enable Awelon computations to leverage cloud computing.
+Long term, Awelon runtimes could accelerate evaluation of linear algebra for semi-transparent GPGPU parallelism, [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks) for distributed cloud computing, and potentially interpretation of a register machine or C-- to more efficiently leverage the conventional CPU.

+*Note:* Acceleration replaces intrinsics and performance applications of FFI.

 ## Annotations